lnfernux/lnfernux.github.io/_posts/2022-09-11-AzureActiveDirectory-GeneralHardening.md

 # Introduction

-The general idea of this "series" of post is to just list up some attack paths or scenarios where each post will outline a bunch of paths and it's mitigation.
-It will not be the comprehensive and the solutions might not cover your organizations needs - if this is the case, please feel free to reach out and I can try to address it further down the road.
+The general idea of this "series" of posts is to list up some attack paths or scenarios where each post will outline a bunch of attack paths and it's mitigation.
+It will not be the most comprehensive guidance (there are great resources to dig deeper into this than I can provide) and the solutions might not cover your needs completely.
+If you have an idea for improvement or a question, please reach out.

 # Azure AD - App registrations

 ## Attack path - external app registration

 Consider tooling like [o365-attack-toolkit](https://github.com/mdsecactivebreach/o365-attack-toolkit).
-It uses an Azure AD App registration in order to trick users into consenting to giving the attacker certain rights in the context of the user, as shown in the image below.
+It uses an Azure AD App registration in order to trick users into consenting to giving the attacker certain rights in the context of the user, as shown in the image below:

 ![](https://github.com/mdsecactivebreach/o365-attack-toolkit/raw/master/images/Architecture.png)

-Users will be presented with a screen that looks like the following (courtesy of [Jeff Schertz](https://blog.schertz.name/2020/04/enterprise-application-consent-requests-in-azure/)):
+Users will be presented with a screen that looks like the following (courtesy of [Jeff Schertz](https://blog.schertz.name/2020/04/enterprise-application-consent-requests-in-azure/)) - but usually asking for way more in terms of permissions:

 ![](https://blog.schertz.name/wp-content/uploads/2020/04/image-7.png)

-Obviously we would like all users to be able to spot permissions that are a bit much, like the ability to read a users mail - but that will not always be the case.
+Obviously we would like all users to be able to spot permissions that are a over the top and sketchy, like the ability to read a users mail, but that will not always be the case.

 ---